cicada-lang/causality/docs/articles/causal-inference-engine.md

 # NOTE

+- Patterns and correlations are about intuition, causality is about the model.

 - Maybe I can write a book with Dan on this topic.

   - There are so many good puzzles in this topic.